 The facade of the bunker features a massive curved double door.
 Inside there are warning signs in Russian.
-This gives access to a corridor leading to the storage chamber.
+The door gives access to a wide corridor leading through the bunker to the storage chamber.

-The corridor could be divided into two parts by an impressive square tight door, which when open retracted to the left side of the corridor.
+The corridor could be split in two sections by an impressive square tight door, which retracted to the left hand side of the corridor when open.
 This is how you can see it today.
 I guess this tight door was installed to withstand a nuclear attack to the site.
 As a matter of fact, nuclear deposits and facilities were among the top targets of the military forces of both opponents during the Cold War.

-To the right side of the corridor, a smaller tight door gives access to a pedestrian corridor leading out of the bunker to a small door on the facade.
-Unfortunately, this is shut and blocked by a pile of wood outside.
+To the right hand side of the corridor, a smaller tight door gives access to a narrow pedestrian corridor, leading out of the bunker through a small door on the facade.
+Unfortunately, this door is shut today, and blocked by a pile of wood from the outside.

-A metallic stair on the left sides leads to the upper floor.
-Here you can find a corridor leading to a series of small service rooms with normal wooden doors.
-There are signs telling what you should wear accessing some of these doors, like gas masks, gloves, boots – or what you could find there.
+A metallic stair to the left side of the main corridor leads to the upper floor.
+Here you can find another narrow corridor, leading to a series of small service rooms closed by normal wooden doors.
+There are signs telling what you should wear when accessing some of these doors, like gas masks, gloves, boots – or maybe what gear you could find there.
 I guess these rooms were connected somehow with the ventilation system, cause big pipes can be seen running near the ceiling here.

 Still upstairs, walking towards the facade of the bunker you find a tight door giving access to the ventilation system.
-This appears quite complicated, with several smaller tight doors, but it is arguable that ventilation had to be a major concern in case of a nuclear attack to the deposit.
-Original air filters can are still in place, but the compressors and fans have been taken away.
+This appears quite complicated, with several smaller tight doors, but it is arguable that ventilation had to be a major concern in case of a nuclear attack to the deposit and also for storing high-tech gear in the best possible conditions.
+Original air filters are still in place, but the compressors and fans have been taken away.
 Sunlight comes in through the round manhole you see on the front facade of the bunker.

 The storage room is very large and empty.
 There are two long ventilation pipes in the upper corners, going all the way down to the far extremity of the room.
 Two small doors can be found in the room on the same side of the entry double door.
-They give access to two small rooms where there used to be engines to open and close the extra-heavy halves of the double door.
-There is also trace of a lighting system, but this has been likely salvaged and used somewhere else – this is typical to most of the wiring in former USSR installations.
+They give access to two smaller rooms, where there used to be engines to open and close the extra-heavy halves of the double door.
+There is also trace of a lighting system, but this has been likely salvaged and used somewhere else – this is typical to most of the wiring and electric plants in former USSR installations.

-Back to the entrance, you can spot a loading platform totally similar to Finsterwalde and Rechlin/Lärz.
+Back to the entrance, you can spot a loading/unloading platform for trucks totally similar to Finsterwalde and Rechlin/Lärz.